sodevious/sodevious.github.io/README.md

 to do
 - work on performance
-- add sketchnotes
-- make styleguide
+- Add more content
+- browser test (#lazy)
+- Add Sketches & Notes
-- make colophon
+- make media queries neater and more modular (#lazy)
+- styles could be more abstract

 ---